 Zorro can analyze the performance of its own strategy scripts, as well as of trade lists that are generated by other software and exported as .csv files.
 For the latter case an example can be found in the Simulate script.

 A click on [Result] produces a chart and a performance report with portfolio analysis for the previous [Test].
 Chart and report are stored in the Log folder and displayed in Zorro's image viewer and text editor.
-The chart is a .png image file, the report is a simple .txt file, so both can be easily posted to websites or imported in documents.
-Additionally, the equity or balance curves from test or training are exported to a *.dbl file and can be further evaluated with third party software, f.i. an R data analysis package.
+The chart is a plain .png image file; its properties, colors, and curves can be defined in the script.
+The report is a simple .txt file.
+Both chart and report can be easily posted to websites or imported in documents.
+Additionally, charts and other results from test or training can be exported and further evaluated with third party software, f.i. an R data analysis package.

 In [Trade] mode the performance report is part of the .htm status report.
 It can be displayed in a web browser and is updated every minute.
 It also contains a list of all open and pending trades, as well as any specific information that is printed by the script.